 The individuals were split into four separate groups, so that each group was similar in age, gender, number of cervicogenic headaches, and their intensity.
 Of the four groups, two engaged in chiropractic treatments and two received light massage.
 Furthermore, one group assigned to each treatment received eight sessions and the other group received double that amount.

-Each patient was assessed based on head pain, neck pain, and disability prior to the study and 12 and 24 weeks after treatment was complete.
-The researchers found that those who received chiropractic as opposed to massage reported fewer headaches at the conclusion of the study.
+Each person was assessed based on head pain, neck pain, and disability prior to the study and 12 and 24 weeks after treatment was complete.
+The authors found that those who received chiropractic as opposed to massage reported fewer headaches at the conclusion of the study.
 Furthermore, improvements were maintained when checked six months after treatment ended.

-Additionally, participants who were taking medications for their headaches were able to lower their intake after completing the study.
+Furthermore, participants who were taking medications for their headaches were able to lower their intake after completing the study.
 Those who received chiropractic had lower drug usage 24 weeks post-study.

-We Can Help Clients Find Relief From Head Pain
+We Can Help Patients Find Comfort From Head Pain

 Dr. James Ellis & Dr. Lyndsay Martin has helped many people who were suffering from headache pain in our Woburn & Chelmsford, MA office.
 Call us today at (781) 460-0939 for more information or for an appointment.